 - Impact on services

-- If your cluster is abnormal (indicated by the color yellow or red), you must select Forced Update to make changes take effect.
+- If your cluster is abnormal (indicated by the color yellow or red), you must select Forced Update.
 This may affect services.

 - Changes in billing